-- If a faculty member suspects a student has committed an act of academic dishonesty, the faculty member will alert the dean as soon as possible, including all relevant documentation.
+- If faculty members suspect students have committed an act of academic dishonesty, faculty members will alert the dean as soon as possible, including all relevant documentation.

-- After alerting the dean, the faculty member will confer with the student, ensuring documentation of communication throughout the process.
+- After alerting the dean, faculty members will confer with students, ensuring documentation of communication throughout the process.

-- If the student admits to the violation, the faculty member — in consultation with the dean — will administer a sanction commensurate with the offense.
+- If students admit to the violation, faculty members — in consultation with the dean — will administer a sanction commensurate with the offense.
 The sanction could range from a professionalism deduction to dismissal from the program.

-- If the student contests the allegation of academic dishonesty, the case will be reviewed by the dean.
-The dean’s judgment is final.
+- If students contest the allegation of academic dishonesty, the case will be reviewed by the dean.

 - Repeated violations of the academic honesty policy will result in dismissal from the program.